Living in Derry, NH: A Complete Guide to Homes, Schools, Lifestyle & Real Estate (2026)

 Derry may be the perfect fit if you’re looking for:

-- Convenient commuting
+- Convenient commuting to Manchester, Nashua, Boston, and beyond

-- Strong property values
+- Strong long-term property values

-- A charming New England downtown
+- A welcoming New England community with lasting appeal

 Whether you’re purchasing your first home or searching for your forever home, Derry continues to be one of southern New Hampshire’s most sought-after communities.